 What is an Intransitive Verb?: An Intransitive Verb Definition

 Now that we can define a transitive verb, what is an intransitive verb?
 An intransitive verb, just like its counterpart, can be an action word.
 However, it’s different because an object that receives the action isn’t necessary.
 Intransitive words also cover states of being.To fully understand an intransitive verb definition, it will be a little tricky.
 Unlike transitive verbs, the noun completes an action by itself.
 It can be helpful to see intransitive verb examples.
 Here’s one:

 - Ted danced.

-In this sentence, Ted is the subject and danced is the action word.
+In this sentence, Ted is the subject and danced is the intransitive verb.
 There is not and cannot be a direct object that follows the sentence.
-Yet, the sentence can proceed a preposition phrase or an adverb.
+Yet, the sentence can precede a preposition phrase or an adverb.
 For instance:

 - Ted danced high school cafeteria.

 This sentence is incorrect.
-Subject followed by a transitive action word and a direct object doesn’t make sense.
-However, if the action word comes before a preposition, then you can make a complete sentence.
+A subject followed by a transitive action word and a direct object doesn’t make sense.
+However, if a transitive verb comes before a preposition, then you can make a complete sentence.

 - Ted danced in his high school cafeteria.

-You can even add an adverb to the sentence, to add more description.
+You can even add an adverb to the sentence, to add more description to the intransitive verb.

 This standard sentence follows all the rules.
-But you can also add more detail, by writing:
+But you can also add more detail to the intransitive verb, by writing:

 - The horse galloped wildly.